K1ngw1ng/ShareX/.github/README.md

 #### Developers ❤

-ass was designed with developers in mind.
+This was designed with developers in mind.
 If you are a developer & want something changed to better suit you, let me know & we'll see what we can do!
 ## Code quality

 | [CodeQL] | [DeepSource] |